DataDog/datadog-cloudformation-resources/datadog-monitors-monitor-handler/docs/monitoroptions.md

 _Update requires_: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

-#### EnableLogsSample
+#### EnableSamples

-Whether or not to include a sample of the logs
+Whether or not to send a list of samples when the monitor triggers.
+This is only used by CI Test and Pipeline monitors.

 _Required_: No